CITY · ZHEJIANG

 West Lake city, ancient capital of the Southern Song dynasty and the home of Longjing tea.
 Marco Polo's 'Heaven on Earth' and now also the headquarters of Alibaba.

-Hangzhou sits at the southern end of the Grand Canal and around the West Lake, the most-painted body of water in Chinese landscape art.
-The city was the capital of the Southern Song dynasty (1127–1276) and was, in Marco Polo's accounts, the largest and most prosperous city in the world.
-Today Hangzhou is a contradictory megacity: a UNESCO-protected lake-and-pagoda landscape ringed by tech-park skyscrapers (Alibaba is headquartered here, in the West and Binjiang districts) and the second-most-popular domestic tourist destination after Beijing.
+Hangzhou sits at the southern end of the Grand Canal, at the point where it meets the Qiantang River, and around the West Lake — the most-painted and most-described body of water in Chinese landscape art.
+The city was the capital of the Southern Song dynasty (1127–1276) and was, by Marco Polo's account, the largest and most prosperous city in the world.
+Today it is a contradictory megacity: a UNESCO-protected lake-and-pagoda landscape ringed by tech-park skyscrapers.
+Alibaba is headquartered in the Xixi and Binjiang districts; the contrast between the Song-dynasty aesthetic of the West Lake and the corporate architecture visible from its eastern shore is stark and daily.

 Cultural & access notes